michaellor/php-code-review-4-shoestore/README.md

-#Hair Salon Database
+#Shoe Store Database
-####PHP Database Basics Code Review for Epicodus, 02.26.2016
+####PHP Databases Extended Code Review for Epicodus, 03.04.2016

 ###by Michael Lor

 ##Description

-This is a website that allows a user to add and remove Stylists to a list.
-For each Stylist, there is the option to add and remove Clients.
-This is achieved by utilizing a mysql database to store and retrieve data.
+This is a website that allows for the addition of Shoe Stores and Shoe Brands.
+A database is used to create, store, and manage data for the Store class, the Brand class, and a join class between the two.
+Along with adding stores and brands, stores can also be deleted or updated with a new name.
+The join class allows for many to many relationships, which ties data between both classes, thus allowing the cross referencing of data between the two classes.

 ##Setup
 1) Clone this repository to local drive.